onepub-dev/dcli/README.md

 You CANNOT change the DShell script parent environment variables.
 This is a security restriction imposed by the OS.

+DShell also exposed a number of commonly used environment variables as global getters.

+* HOME
+* PATH

+'''
+// home will contain the path to your HOME directory. var home = HOME;

+/// paths will contain a list of the paths contain in your OS PATH environment variable.
+List<String> paths = PATH;

+paths.forEach((path) => print(path));

 # Performance

 DShell is intended to start as fast as Bash and run faster than Bash.